UK judge rules Prince Harry victim of phone hacking by Mirror Group

 MGN had admitted to "some evidence" of unlawful information gathering, including for a story about Harry.

-But it had denied voicemail interception and also argued that some claims were brought too late by Harry and the other claimants.
+But it had denied intercepting voicemail and also argued that some claims were brought too late by Harry and the other claimants.

-Harry has long had a turbulent relationship with the press and holds the media responsible for the death of his mother, Princess Diana, in a 1997 Paris car crash while being pursued by paparazzi.

 Allegations that tabloid journalists hacked into celebrities' phones first emerged two decades ago and prompted the Leveson inquiry into press conduct.

-It found that British newspapers had "wreaked havoc with the lives of innocent people" and led to the closure of Britain's top-selling newspaper, the Rupert Murdoch-owned News of the World, in 2011.
+It found that British newspapers had "wreaked havoc with the lives of innocent people" and led to the closure in 2011 of Britain's top-selling newspaper, the News of the World, owned by Rupert Murdoch.

-Harry quit the royal family for a life in California with his American wife Meghan and now has a difficult relationship with his father and his brother, Prince William.
+Friday's ruling concluded that senior MGN executives had "turned a blind eye" to phone hacking and blagging, in which journalists or private investigators obtain information by impersonation.

+It renews scrutiny of high-profile British TV presenter Piers Morgan, who edited the Mirror from 1995 to 2004 and has long denied any knowledge of phone hacking.